Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 But you'll be taken to the user's home directory, if the current directory is not `/home`.

+&nbsp;

-As shown in the example below, the working directory before running the command is `/lecture1`, and after running the command it became `/home`.
+As shown in the example below, the working directory before running the command is `/home/lecture1`, and after running the command it became `/home`.

 `[user@sahara ~/lecture1]$ pwd`